tryolabs/awesome-tryo/README.md

 # Books

+This list of books represents, in our opinion, a good balance between theory and practice.
+We don't expect everyone to read all of these, rather, they should take a few books from this common list.

 ## Machine Learning

 * [Machine Learning: The Art and Science of Algorithms that Make Sense of Data][ml-book]
 * [Learning scikit-learn: Machine Learning in Python][learning-scikit-learn]
+* [The Elements of Statistical Learning: Data Mining, Inference, and Prediction][elements-learning]
+* [Principles of Data Mining][principles-dm]

 ## Information Retrieval